-- To create a store house of genetic diversity by planting indigenous trees, shrubs, herbs, climbers, creepers, conifers and green foliage including fruits, NTFPs and medicinal plants - 2.
-Mass afforestation along the roads and vacant land, streams and water catchments etc - 3.
-To increase local precipitation through aerographic and micro-climatic effects &create conditions favorable for condensation - 4.
-Development of 'village nurseries' in a partnership with the grass-roots entrepreneurs to meet planting material requirement - 5.
-To promote tissue culture and other R&D activities for promotion of suitable species - 6.
-To reduce the surface run-off discharge and checking slope erosion
+- 1. To create a store house of genetic diversity by planting indigenous trees, shrubs, herbs, climbers, creepers, conifers and green foliage including fruits, NTFPs and medicinal plants - 2.
+Mass afforestation along the roads and vacant land, streams and water catchments etc - To increase local precipitation through aerographic and micro-climatic effects conditions favorable &create condensation - 4.
+Development 'village nurseries' in a partnership with the grass-roots entrepreneurs to meet planting material requirement - 5.
+To promote tissue culture and other R&D activities for promotion of suitable species - To reduce the surface run-off discharge and checking slope erosion

 - 7. To support an environment conducive to attracting avifauna, butterflies, squirrels etc - 8.
-To check air pollution in urban areas. - To create green belt and avenues for meeting aesthetic &recreational needs of people
+To check air pollution in urban areas. - 9.
+To create green belt and avenues for meeting aesthetic &recreational needs of